 Southern Cross University works to enhance and enrich student transition to and engagement with university learning and study for its diverse student body.
 We aim for a growing number of students successfully completing their studies.

-The UniMentor program connects new students with a second or third year mentor studying the same (or similar) course.
+The UniMentor program connects new undergraduate students with a senior student year mentor who is studying the same (or a similar) course.
 UniMentors are in touch with the academic and social challenges of university life, as they've been through it themselves.

 HEPPP funding has been allocated to support school and organisational unit based projects and programs focused at the retention and success of students from low SES and Aboriginal and Torres Strait Islander backgrounds.

-The Equity & Diversity Office manages the Southern Cross University HEPPP Programs.
+The Equity & Diversity Office manages the Southern Cross University HEPP Programs.